asticode/go-astibob/README.md

 # Abilities

-Abilities are simple tasks such as speech-synthesis, recording audio, etc.
+Abilities are simple tasks audio recording, speech-to-text analysis, speech-synthesis, etc.

 WARNING: the code below doesn't handle errors for readibility purposes.
 However you SHOULD!